ELIXIR-Belgium/ena-upload-container/README.md

 - `-e WEBIN_SECRET="/.secret"` will set the env variable WEBIN_SECRET to the path of the .secret file
 - `--privileged` will allow the conatiner to load a reference genome through CVMFS when needed

+### Using the container

+When the container is running, open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/) to open the Galaxy interface.